-Boomers Are Spending 35% More on Travel in 2019
+Boomers Are Spending More Than Ever on Travel in 2020

 The benefits of travel are priceless.
 Adventure, relaxation, and culture bring treasured experiences to travelers across the globe.
-However, travel can be expensive and, according to a recent survey from AARP Travel, boomers are expected to spend 35 percent more on travel this year.
+However, travel can be expensive and Boomers are planning to spend more money than ever in 2020.

 Learn more about senior travel trends and the importance of spending wisely and being financially savvy while preparing for travel (and while traveling!).